Jim Cooper: Caucus memberships

+Post-government career

+As of 2024, Cooper serves on the advisory board of the National Security Space Association.

 Personal life

 Cooper was married to Martha Bryan Hays, an ornithologist, from 1985 until her death from Alzheimer's disease in 2021 at age 66.
 They had three children.
 His daughter Mary was the student body president at the University of North Carolina at Chapel Hill.
 Cooper's son Jamie graduated from the University of Georgia, and his son Hayes graduated from the University of North Carolina at Chapel Hill and is completing his M.F.A. in poetry at Vanderbilt University.

-Cooper's brother John is the mayor of Nashville and formerly served on the Metropolitan Council of Nashville and Davidson County.
+Cooper's brother John served as mayor of Nashville from 2019 to 2023 and formerly served on the Metropolitan Council of Nashville and Davidson County.

 Cooper married Mary Beltz Falls in March 2022.